kblincoe/kblincoe.github.io/about.md

 title: About
 ---

-I am a Senior Lecturer of Software Engineering at the University of Auckland, New Zealand in the Department of Electrical, Computer, and Software Engineering.
+I am a Rutherford Discover Fellow and a Senior Lecturer of Software Engineering at the University of Auckland, New Zealand in the Department of Electrical, Computer, and Software Engineering.
 I lead the Human Aspects of Software Engineering Lab (HASEL), check it out at <a href="https://hasel.auckland.ac.nz/" target="_blank">https://hasel.auckland.ac.nz</a>.
 The senior lecturer title is equivalent to associate professor in North American, European, and Asian universities (<a href="http://en.wikipedia.org/wiki/Academic_ranks_(Australia_and_New_Zealand)" target="_blank">see here</a>).<br>